salimazak/salimazak.github.io/_publications/publications.md

 ## Publications

-You can also find my articles on my [Google Scholar profile](https://scholar.google.com/).
+You can also find my articles on my [CV](https://salimazak.github.io/cv/).

 ### Transactions or Journal Articles